niplav/site/n_pieces_of_life_advice.md

 	* Drink mostly water
 	* Get enough sleep to not be tired during the day
 	* Eliminate debt, invest money you have lying around
+	* Spend less time sitting
+		* The alternatives are standing and walking
 	* Try to be better looking
 		* General hygiene
 		* Dressing better